-C&D waste will be generated due to 1) Rehabilitation and upgradation of canal regulating structures and 2) Remodeling & Reconstruction of sluices at the outfalls of drainage channels activity proposed under WBMIFMP, demolition of private, commercial and community structure due to flood wall with sheet piling work and embankment strengthening work.
+C&D waste will be generated due to 1) Rehabilitation and upgradation of canal regulating structures and 2) Remodeling& Reconstruction of sluices at the outfalls of drainage channels activity proposed under WBMIFMP, demolition of private, commercial and community structure due to flood wall with sheet piling work and embankment strengthening work.
 Total 25,164 cum Cement Concrete and 3,409 cum Reinforced Cement Concrete waste will be generated.
-Entire quantity will be utilized as per utilization plan given in below table.
+These apart, other C&D waste, e.g Bullah, Bullah wailing pieces, Poly bags, Nylon crates etc. will also be generated due to various construction activities, the reutilization plan has been shown in the following Table.